Wix Add Remove Program Details

 • $(var.BuildVersion) means, search for variable in Wix Source file (in our case [Package.wxs] file), whose name is BuildVersion, and set its value here.

-[$(var.BuildVersion)] is how you call the value of variable define in Wix Source file.
-They are also Local variables as we defined previously.
+[$(var.BuildVersion)] is how you call the value of a variable defined in a WiX source (.wxs) file.

 Compressed